le0ruslan/cicd-python-app/README.md

-# CI/CD for Python App
+# CI/CD for Golang App

 ## Project Description
-This repository implements the deployment of the application [devops-sample-django-app](https://github.com/simbirsoft/devops-sample-django-app) using Kind and Helm.
+This repository implements the deployment of the application using Kind and Helm.
 The CI/CD process is carried out using GitLab Runner, with two separate pipelines for the frontend and backend.

 ## Installing Kind